 Michael’s Tips

-- Diversify your setups: “By being open to large and small caps, you’re allowing yourself to find higher quality trades when certain trading setups might not really be the best time for it.
-I don’t have to trade small caps every day“
+- Diversify your setups: “By being open to large and small caps, you’re allowing yourself to find higher quality trades when certain trading setups might not be the best time for it.
+I don’t have to trade small caps every day.“

-- Sizing and emotions: “When I start trading too big of size, that’s where you get emotional, you end up taking a bigger loss when it could have been a green trade.
-I think I definitely trade the most consistently with sizing in a band of $1-$3 risk“
+- Sizing and emotions: “When I start trading too big of a size, that’s where you get emotional, you end up taking a bigger loss when it could have been a green trade.
+I think I trade the most consistently with sizing in a band of $1-$3 risk.“

-- Trade and learn: “I personally believe the best way to learn is to also get out there and actually trade.
+- Trade and learn: “I personally believe the best way to learn is also to get out there and trade.
 Get some skin in the game.
 [Trade The Pool] has a ton of educational resources.”

 Funded Trader, Michael T. – Closing Thoughts